Opioid Abatement Strategy County Highlights: Q3 2024

 Middle – Sumner County

 The Sumner County Opioid Abatement Committee (OAC) has focused on immediate and long-term goals with their funding.
-In doing so, the committee has set aside half of their funds from each year to focus on projects that could continue once the settlement funding ends.
+In doing so, the committee has set aside half of its funds from each year to focus on projects that could continue once the settlement funding ends.

 West – Dyer County